0xcacti/chaplet.nvim/README.md

 Chaplet.nvim is inspired by Saint Paul's call to constant prayer.

-The plugin provides a gentle, non-intrusive way to pray traditional Catholic chaplets, including the Holy Rosary, Divine Mercy Chaplet, and others, right within your Neovim environment.
+The plugin provides a gentle, non-intrusive way to pray traditional Catholic chaplets, including the Holy Rosary, the Divine Mercy Chaplet, and others, right within your Neovim environment.

 ### Installation